dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">Application Structure:</mark>

-Due to the limited screen space of devices applications are structured as a collection of activities connected by intents
+Due to the limited screen space of devices applications are structured as a collection of activities connected by intents.

-Activities take up a full screen and are responsible for displaying a UI and interacting with the user
+Activities take up a full screen and are responsible for displaying a UI and interacting with the user.

-Intents are responsible for launching and returning from activities and communicating data between the two
+Intents are responsible for launching and returning from activities and communicating data between the two.

 ### <mark style="background: #AD21D9;">Activities:</mark>